 What beverages ARE NOT covered under the Bottle Bill Law?

-The retailers and redemption centers play a key role in making the system work by receiving, refunding, and handling the empty containers for the consumers.
-See “How the Money Flows: What Happens to a 5 Cent Bottle Deposit” (11KB PDF).
-The distributors or a third-party agent acting on behalf of the distributors then picks up the empty containers from the retailers and redemption centers and recycles the collected glass, aluminum, and plastic materials.
+Retailers and redemption centers collect empty containers from the public and return the deposit refund (5-15 cents).
+Learn more in "How the Money Flows: What Happens to a 5 Cent Bottle Deposit."
+Distributors, or a third-party agent acting on behalf of distributors, pick up empty containers from the retailers and redemption centers and recycle them.